 David is the head for Today Advisory, the operational specialist arm and a subsidiary of Today Translations.
-He is a former senior detective, counter fraud expert and Today Translations Advisory Board Member, providing the firm and our clients with security assurance advice; helping to management risk associated client data and the recruitment and effective deployment of our international network of security cleared linguists, cultural advisors and business experts.
+He is a former senior police detective and the founder of the United Kingdom’s National Fraud Intelligence Bureau.
+As counter fraud expert and Today Translations Advisory Board Member, he provides the firm and our clients with security assurance advice; helping to management risk associated client data and the recruitment and effective deployment of our international network of security cleared linguists, cultural advisors and business experts.

 David’s passion for translation and in particular the risks and benefits associated with it was borne out of his time in the military and later as a British police chief where he served with the United Nations in Bosnia and Herzegovina and as an advisor in Romania, Jordan and elsewhere.
 Working with very talented people, David appreciated the linguists’ dedication, some of whom risked their lives simply by interpreting.
 Many knew they would continue living in a community with dangerous people who saw them as ‘traitors’, making this occupation truly admirable in David’s eyes.

 Experience in the field taught him the value of having an expert by your side to guide you through tough situations and to interpret meaning that can often be lost in translation or overlooked if one is not familiar with local culture and body language.
 He also understands the duty of care that exists when people are placed into dangerous situations and how to mitigate those risks using the full range of measures that are available from our international network of trusted experts.